jonashaag/django-addanother/docs/edit-related.rst

   # views.py
-  from django_addanother.views import ChangePopupMixin
+  from django_addanother.views import UpdatePopupMixin

-  class PersonUpdate(ChangePopupMixin, UpdateView):
+  class PersonUpdate(UpdatePopupMixin, UpdateView):
       model = Foo
       ...

-If you need the edit-related button only, but not the add-another, wrap your widget with the :class:`EditSelectedWidgetWrapper` class and remove the add URL.
+If you need the edit-related button only, but not the add-another, wrap your widget with the :class:`~django_addanother.widgets.EditSelectedWidgetWrapper` class and remove the add URL.